-MUSC 133 Traditional Singing of the Plains Ojibwe
+MUSC 133 Traditional Singing of the Plains Ojibwa

-The students will learn a variety of songs that are commonly sung at Pow-wows with an emphasis on the Ojibwe style.
+The students will learn a variety of songs that are commonly sung at Pow-wows with an emphasis on the Ojibwa style.

-MUSC 161 Band I
+MUSC 161 Band I 1 to 3 Credits

 This course is designed to enhance the college experience by providing further band experience for student.
 Pre-requisite: Prior Band Experience